The gap between a variational problem and its occupation measure relaxation: Introduction

 We distinguish three cases according to the dimension and the codimension of the graph of the decision variable $y(\cdot)$ in $\Omega\times Y$: \begin{itemize} \item \emph{Dimension 1, that is, $n=\dim \Omega=1$ and any $m=\dim Y>0$.} In this case, \eqref{eq:pde} and \eqref{eq:relaxedpde} are equivalent.

-The ideas behind this result originated in the seminal work of Young~\cite{young_lectures} (see also \cite{patrick}) but were to the best of our knowledge first proven by Rubio~\cite{rubio1975generalized,rubio1976extremal} and Lewis and Vinter~\cite{vinter1978equivalence,lewis1980relaxation}.
+The ideas behind this result originated in the seminal work of Young~\cite{young_lectures} (see also \cite{patrick}) but were to the best of our knowledge first proven by Rubio~\cite{rubio1975generalized,rubio1976extremal} and Lewis and Vinter~\cite{vinter1978equivalence,lewis1980relaxation}, and have since been clarified by a number of authors (see for example \cite{bernard2008young}).
 Computationally, this approach was used in conjunction with semidefinite-programming relaxations in~\cite{lasserre2008nonlinear} for optimal control as well as in~\cite{kordaROA} for region of attraction computation, proving a slight generalization of~\cite{vinter1978equivalence} using a superposition theorem from~\cite{ambrosio2008transport}.
-We remark that in those papers the equivalence has been proved in situations more general than the one stated in \eqref{eq:pde} and \eqref{eq:relaxedpde} that are akin to the one considered in Section \ref{sec:codim1}.
+We remark that in those papers the equivalence has been proved \footnote{ To translate the general problem of the type we discuss in Section \ref{sec:oc}, which involves a Lagrangian density $L$ with dependency $L(x,y,y',u)$, into the type of problem discussed in \cite{bernard2008young}, involving a Lagrangian density $\bar L$ with dependency $\bar L(x,y,y')$, one uses the definition in \eqref{eq:defLbar}.
+The theory developed in \cite[\S5]{bernard2008young} then shows that, if $n=1$, the measure $\mu$ can be decomposed into a superposition of minimizing curves for $\bar L$, which in turn allows to prove the equivalence of \eqref{eq:pde} and \eqref{eq:relaxedpde} using arguments akin to those of the proof of Theorem \ref{cor:oc}. } in situations more general than the one stated in \eqref{eq:pde} and \eqref{eq:relaxedpde} that are akin to the one considered in Section \ref{sec:codim1}.

 \item \emph{Codimension 1, that is, $m=1$ and any $n>0$.} In this case, \eqref{eq:pde} and \eqref{eq:relaxedpde} are equivalent as well.